 Support ambitious global goals for nature to halt and reverse biodiversity destruction and achieve a Nature Positive world by 2030 at the 15th conference to the parties of the Convention on Biological Diversity (COP15).

-That means supporting clear and measurable goals and targets to:
+That means supporting clear and measurable goals and targets, backed by domestic commitments to:

 Want to understand more about how global goals for nature will help Australia's own endangered plants and animals?
 Read this blog from Nathaniel Pelle, ACF's Business and Biodiversity Campaign Lead, then sign the petition and invite friends and family to add their names too!